diegopacheco/java-pocs/pocs/if-alternatives-fun/README.md

 Branches, IFs, Decisions all the same thing.
 I'm not saying never ever do simple IFs anymore and just do reflections all time.
-However, some problems might justify different techniques.
+However, some problems might justify different techniques and approves.

 ## Rationale